ketankartoza/qgis-gea-plugin/README.md

 #### Install from QGIS plugin repository

 - Open QGIS application and open plugin manager.
-- Search for `QGIS GEA Afforestation tool` in the All page of the plugin manager.
+- Search for `QGIS GEA afforestation tool` in the All page of the plugin manager.
-- From the found results, click on the `QGIS GEA Afforestation tool` result item and a page with plugin information will show up.
+- From the found results, click on the `QGIS GEA afforestation tool` result item and a page with plugin information will show up.

 - Click the `Install Plugin` button at the bottom of the dialog to install the plugin.